-Home vs. In-Center Dialysis: Which Treatment Option Is Right for You?
+Home vs. In-Center Dialysis: Understanding Your Treatment Options

 If you or a loved one has been diagnosed with chronic kidney disease (CKD) or end-stage renal disease (ESRD), you may be wondering which type of dialysis is right for you.

 Dialysis is a life-sustaining treatment that helps remove excess fluid, toxins, and waste products from the blood when the kidneys can no longer function properly.
-In the U.S., nearly 786,000 people live with ESRD, and about 558,000 of them rely on dialysis to survive, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+In the U.S., more than 808,000 people are living with end-stage kidney disease, also called ESRD, and about 68% receive dialysis, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

 Choosing between home dialysis and in-center dialysis is a major decision that impacts your health, lifestyle, and overall well-being.